-Mr. Houser is also a visiting fellow at the Peterson Institute for International Economics in Washington, an adjunct lecturer at the City College of New York, and a visiting fellow at the school’s Colin Powell Center for Policy Studies.
+Mr. Houser is also a visiting fellow at the Peterson Institute for International Economics in Washington and serves on the US Trade Representative’s Trade and Environment Policy Advisory Committee (TEPAC).
 He is a member of the Council on Foreign Relations and the National Committee on US-China Relations and serves on the Advisory Board of Center for US-China Relations at the Asia Society.